Skip to content

 This page discusses performance aspects of JURASSIC, including expected scaling behavior, computational cost drivers, and practical strategies for achieving efficient runtimes on both local systems and HPC platforms.

-The focus is on understanding where time is spent and how users can influence performance through configuration and workflow design.
+The focus is on understanding where time is spent and how users can influence performance through configuration and workflow design, given the actual parallelization mechanisms implemented in JURASSIC.

 Main performance drivers